fieldtrip/website/example/getting_started_with_reading_raw_eeg_or_meg_data.md

     evaluating trialfunction 'trialfun_general'
     the following events were found in the datafile event type: 'trial' with event values:
-    no trials have been defined yet, see DEFINETRIAL for further help found 76 events
+    no trials have been defined yet, see FT_DEFINETRIAL for further help found 76 events
     created 0 trials